Saddle Peak Lodge

 1925 Las Virgenes Rd., Calabasas

-Nestled into the Santa Monica mountains high above PCH, people call this state park the Yosemite of Southern California because of the many rock climbers it attracts year-round.
-It's also home to some great wildlife: On any given day, you can almost always find lizards, rattlesnakes, raccoons, foxes, bluebirds, and more up here.
-If rock climbing isn’t your thing, the park offers a long list of activities such as biking, hiking, horseback riding, kayaking, camping, bird watching, and even painting.
+Nestled into the Santa Monica mountains high above PCH, Malibu Creek attracts rock climbers year-round.
+If rock climbing isn’t your thing, the park offers a long list of activities: biking, hiking, horseback riding, kayaking, camping, and even painting.
+It's also home to some great wildlife-watching.
+On any given day, you can almost always find lizards, rattlesnakes, raccoons, foxes, bluebirds, and more up here.
 Fun fact: The park was formerly owned by 20th Century Fox Studios, and has starred in Pleasantville, The Seven Year Itch, and Love Me Tender, among many other films.
-Note: While you can bring them to your campsite, dogs aren't allowed in the backcountry here.
+Note: While you can bring them to campsites and picnic areas, dogs aren't allowed on the backcountry hiking trails here.

 2025 McKain St., Calabasas

 The only advice we have to those seeking to push themselves through the original back-to-basics boot camp?
 Stick it out.
 The seven days of crazy-long hikes, intense workouts, and a cleansing, vegetarian diet will be hard work, but it will also whip you into shape.
 Not for the faint of heart (or the fussy), this no-frills, no-excuses program is no less grueling (or cushy) than it is in Mallorca—but the OG Calabasas location is just far enough removed from city life to feel like a quiet respite, too.